i7MEDIA/mojoportal/README.md

 Pull requests are welcome for bug fixes.

-Feel free to fork it and modify it for your needs or to continue active development yourself on your own fork.
+Feel free to fork it and modify mojoPortal code for your needs or to continue active development yourself on your own fork.

+If you were a fan of my work on mojoPortal you may also be interested in my latest project [cloudscribe](https://github.com/joeaudette/cloudscribe)